bangden07/WebSite3/content/posts/ShareMailbox.md

 ![Adding our shared mailbox email address](./images/SharedMailboxes/8.jpg)

-- After the trigger we will add an action "Send an HTTP request to SharePoint".
-This will take care of retrieving our rules that we created in the "Content Organizer" the using it to sort out email.
+- After the trigger, we will add an action "Send an HTTP request to SharePoint".
+This will take care of retrieving our rules that we created in the "Content Organizer" the using it to sort out an email.
 Kindly fill up the following information

 Site Address: Try to find your site collection here Method : Get